leonemma/NBA-stats-1996-2021/README.md

 - Bruce Bowen is the most impactful player in the NBA in the last 25 years.
 - Six players of this list were/are all star class.
-- Joel Embiid is 4th in NBA Best Scoring season list (2022) and the most dominant NBA player in the last 25 years.He is also top 20 in the most impactful player with 8.05 net rating.
+- Joel Embiid is 4th in NBA Best Scoring season list (2022) and the most dominant NBA player in the last 25 years.
+He is also top 20 in the most impactful player with 8.05 net rating.

 !['ImpactfulPlayers'](/plots/16plot.png)